topo-gps/ios-manual/en/waypoints_unload.rst

    *The more menu in the waypoints screen with the 'Remove all from map' option.*

 It is also possible to remove a waypoint from the map via the :ref:`waypoint details screen <ss-waypoint-details>`.
 Tap the waypoint icon of a waypoint that is loaded on the map to open the details screen.
-Or tap the info button (i) in the waypoints screen to open the details screen of a waypoint.
+Or tap the info button (i) of a waypoints in the waypoints screen to open the details screen.